rushilshah11/ai201-project1-unofficial-guide-starter/README.md

 **Why these choices fit your documents:**

 I wanted one consistent strategy across all sources.
-My sources are either naturally grouped (RMP by professor) or naturally segmented (Reddit/Quora by paragraph/class/topic), so chunks tend to capture coherent units of meaning.
+My sources are either naturally grouped (RMP by professor) or naturally segmented (Reddit/Quora by paragraph/class/topic), so each chunk basically covers one idea or one review.

 For RMP specifically, reviews are already grouped by professor on the page, so a chunk of 2 reviews is essentially "what students think of Professor X" — which is exactly what you'd want to retrieve for that query.
-The only edge case is the tail end of one professor's reviews bleeding into the next, but the signal ratio is still heavily weighted toward the right professor, and the LLM can use the professor's name in each review to attribute opinions correctly.
+The only edge case is the tail end of one professor's reviews bleeding into the next, but most of the chunk is still about the right professor, and the model can use the professor's name in each review to figure out who the opinion is about.

 For Reddit and Quora sources, posts are already broken into paragraphs or sections by class, topic, or question.
 Reddit paragraphs tend to be shorter and more concise than typical, closer to 5 sentences and 550 characters, so one paragraph fits comfortably within the 700 character range without needing a separate strategy.